nccgroup/PMapper/Readme.md

 5. Run the command `python pmapper.py --profile <profile_name> graph`
 to begin pulling data about your account down to your computer.

+## Credentials

+Principal Mapper will use credentials from profiles established for AWS CLI.
+Those credentials are stored, by default, in the well known location `~/.aws/credentials`.
+Profiles can be specified using the `--profile` parameter.
+By default, if environment variables aren't used, Principal Mapper uses the `default` profile.

+Principal Mapper can use credentials from environment variables in the shell, including `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN`.
+That has to be specified using the `--env-vars` parameter.

+For backwards compatability reasons, Principal Mapper won't automatically combine graphs created through `--profile` and `--env-vars` (can be done manually).
+You cannot specify both `--profile` and `--env-vars` when calling Principal Mapper.

 ## Graphing

 Principal Mapper has a `graph` subcommand, which does the heavy work of going